 Blue has always been my favorite color so of course, these glasses became the inspiration for the rest of my Easter table setting.
 I love how the blue looks with the hand-thrown blue speckled pitcher that my Nanny gave to me.
 It’s kind of a rustic piece so it created a nice contrast alongside the delicate yellow and gold china that my mama gave me.
 Each place setting got a pop of soft blue from a set of plates that I got at Target.

 A lot of these items are the same pieces that I have used time and again for different holidays, but it’s amazing how you can style the same items with different colors and accents to create a totally different look.
 It works the same way as changing up your wardrobe.
-You just mix and match elements like you would with a neutral like gray trousers!

 I used the same linen napkins that I used during Christmas, but they are simple and neutral enough that they can be used in several different themes and work really well.
 (Check out my Christmas Table Setting)